weterynarzfred/page_4/README.md

   - `cost` - object with costs of the choice.

 `if type === optionTypes.INSTANCER`
-- `instanceGroup` - an option with type optionTypes.GROUP, it will be cloned as each of theeated instances; it cannot be a function.
+- `instanceGroup` - an option with type optionTypes.GROUP, it will be cloned as each of the instances; it cannot be a function.

 When a function requires refreshed data from other options it can call `callOptionFunction(getOption('testOption', state.options), state);`